Death Benefits

 Active members: The beneficiary or estate of any person who dies while a sworn officer of the Seattle Police Department (SPD) and an active member of the SPRA will receive a death benefit of five thousand dollars ($5,000.00).

-Retired members: Members who have retired from the SPD and who were active members of the SPRA for at least twenty-five years, automatically receive Option 1, unless Option 2 or Option 3 is selected.
-Both member and spouse must sign for selection of the chosen option.
+Retired members: Members who have retired from the SPD and who were active members of the SPRA for at least twenty-five years, can choose between Option A or Option B. Both, member and spouse, must sign option selected; if they do not, Option A is the default selection.

-Retired members who have selected Option 1, 2, or 3, may still participate in the medical plans by paying the Plan premium or holding fee, and may also participate in the condo program.
+Retired members who have selected Option A may still participate in the medical plans by paying the Plan premium or holding fee, and may also participate in the condo program.